 Find the cheapest multicar insurance quotes

 If you've more than one car in your household, then it may be worth getting them insured on one policy – this is known as multicar insurance.
-However, it's not always the cheapest option, so this guide tells you how to check and compare multicar and single-car policies to ensure you're always getting a cheap deal.
+However, it's not always the cheapest option, so this guide tells you how to check and compare multicar and single-car policies to ensure you're not paying more than you need to.

 What is multicar insurance?